crutcher/tapestry-legacy/README.md

 * monoids (reduces),
 * and arrows (chained composition)

-We can build arbitrarily aggressive compilation, scheduling, and exeuction environments which provably produce the same results.
+We can build arbitrarily aggressive compilation, scheduling, and execution environments which provably produce the same results.

-Each of these ideas come with a few checkable rules or laws about their operation behavior; and we can use embedding proofs to prove that an algorithm whose component parts do not violate those rules, written in these terms of these ideas, can be mechanically restructured to large number of equivalent algorithms in different embeddings, provided that the embeddings maintain the invariants of those rules.
+Each of these ideas come with a few laws about their operation behavior; and we can use embedding proofs to prove that an algorithm whose component parts do not violate those rules, written in these terms of these ideas, can be mechanically restructured to large number of equivalent algorithms in different embeddings, provided that the embeddings maintain the invariants of those rules.